technicalandcloud/Azure_Arc_PrivateLink/README.md

 - Terraform installed locally
 - A **Service Principal** with `Contributor` role on a **subscription**
 - Azure Subscription
-- An Azure AD App registration with:
+- An App registration with:
   - `Client ID`
   - `Client Secret`
   - `Tenant ID`